 - Corticosteroid injections directly into the joint can provide relief

 Unfortunately, arthritis is a degenerative disease that may worsen over time.
 Surgery may be an option when non-operative treatments become ineffective.
-Your physician will discuss the surgical options that are best suited to your individual condition.
-Following surgery, your hand will be immobilized for 4-6 weeks, followed by physical therapy to regain strength and mobility.
+Your physician will discuss the surgical options that will best suit your individual condition.
+Following surgery, your hand will be immobilized for 4-6 weeks.
+However, physical therapy will help you regain strength and mobility.